 Required skills include:

-- Strong commitment to wildlife conservation.
+- Demonstrated commitment to wildlife conservation beyond academic pursuits.

-- Fauna and flora survey
+- Fauna and/or flora survey experience (including identification)

 - Valid manual Australian (or internationally recognised) drivers’ licence.